FAQ

 What should I do to prepare myself for a Nationally Competitive Scholarship?

-Check out the Application Guidance tab for useful tips on how to prepare for a Nationally Competitive Scholarship.
+Visit the Application Guidance tab for useful tips on how to prepare for a Nationally Competitive Scholarship.

-What is an institutional endorsement / nomination?
+What is an institutional endorsement or nomination?

 What is the difference between an internal and official deadline?